logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/control-element/set/_index.md

 weight: 16
 aliases:
     - /TA_Automation/Topics/bia_set.html
+keywords: "set value or state for control, set checked or unchecked status for checkbox or radio button, set value for textbox, assign value to textbox"
 ---
-keyword: [set value or state for control, set checked or unchecked status for checkbox or radio button, set value for textbox, assign value to textbox]
----

-# set

 ## Description